TimotheAlbouy/wikisub/README.md

 1. Because it wouldn't help fansubbers that much.
 Their current organization is enough smoothrunning, they use Dropbox or something similar to pass each other the ASS file.

 2. Oh because I forgot to mention, the subtitle file HAS to be an ASS file, as WebVTT styling (which is by the way still in specification and hence poorly-supported on every browser) wouldn't be able to create complex karaokes like ASS.
 The problem is, you can only read WebVTT files with HTML5 videos and not ASS.
-Fortunately, there exist several libraries like [AnimeOpening](anime-opening), [Subtitles Octopus](subtitles-octopus) or [libjass](libjass) that allow you to use ASS subtitles on top of a browser video (but it remains not perfect).
+Fortunately, there exist several libraries like [AnimeOpening][anime-opening], [Subtitles Octopus][subtitles-octopus] or [libjass][libjass] that allow you to use ASS subtitles on top of a browser video (but it remains not perfect).

-3. It would be __very__ difficult to recreate an online ASS editor as complete as [Aegisub](aegisub).
+3. It would be __very__ difficult to recreate an online ASS editor as complete as [Aegisub][aegisub].

 4. Fansubbers don't need a streaming platform that would use their subtitles files.
 They mux the subtitles and the video together in a MKV file and share their work using torrents.
 They use a customizable video player that allow them to control the playback or the filters of the video for instance.

-5. There already exist numerous online subtitling tools like [Closed Caption Creator](closed-caption-creator) or [Kapwing's](kapwing) that are far more complete than this one.
-Projects like [Amara](amara) even integrate collaborativeness (kind of) like I wanted for this project.
+5. There already exist numerous online subtitling tools like [Closed Caption Creator][closed-caption-creator] or [Kapwing's][kapwing] that are far more complete than this one.
+Projects like [Amara][amara] even integrate collaborativeness (kind of) like I wanted for this project.

 If not for the fansubbers, this tool wouldn't be useful to many people, so I decided to suspend it.
 I had some original ideas for this project though:

-- Decentralize the storage of the VTT file using [IPFS](ipfs).
+- Decentralize the storage of the VTT file using [IPFS][ipfs].

 - Get the amplitude diagram of the audio track like with Youtube subtitling tool.
-This would have been made client-side using the [Web Audio API](web-audio-api).
+This would have been made client-side using the [Web Audio API][web-audio-api].

   [//]: # (Misc)
   [aegisub]: http://www.aegisub.org/